London Southend Airport: 2012–2019: London Olympics and expansion of passenger flights

 In December 2016, Flybe announced it would be adding new routes from summer 2017 to 12 European destinations, primarily aimed at the weekend break customers.
 The airline based two Embraer 195 aircraft at the airport.
 In October 2017, Flybe added high frequency short-haul routes to the airport, with up to 18 flights per week to Manchester, up to 16 flights per week to Dublin and up to 10 flights per week to Glasgow.
 An additional ATR 72 was based at the airport to operate the Manchester flights, bringing the total number of Flybe aircraft based at Southend to four.

 In February 2018, Air Malta announced it would begin flights to Cagliari, Catania and Malta, which began in May 2018 although the Cagliari and Catania flights ceased in January 2019.
 In June 2018, Ryanair announced it would open a base at Southend, basing three aircraft there operating 55 flights per week to 13 destinations, which began in April 2019.
 In October 2018, Flybe announced it would commence five flights per week to Newquay Airport from April 2019, increasing to daily from May 2019.

 In May 2019, Loganair started to fly to Aberdeen, Glasgow and Stornoway; in July 2019 to Carlisle, and Derry flights moved from Stansted to Southend on 27 October 2019.
 On 31 October 2019, Ryanair announced four new routes to launch in Summer 2020 - Bergerac, Girona and Marseille were first announced, before Rodez was added as the route was moved from Stansted to Southend.
 In November 2019, Loganair announced that the Stornoway to Glasgow to Southend service would be withdrawn from 3 January 2020.

 2020–2021: COVID-19 pandemic and consolidation

-In January 2020, Norwegian airline Widerøe announced it would move its Kristiansand route from Stansted to Southend at the start of the summer 2020 season, however due to the COVID-19 pandemic this was initially postponed until 26 October 2020 before being cancelled completely when the airline chose not to return to the airport and moved to Heathrow in March 2021.
+In January 2020, Norwegian airline Widerøe announced it would move its Kristiansand route from Stansted to Southend at the start of the summer 2020 season.

 In February 2020, it was announced Loganair would suspend its Aberdeen service, and in March, similarly the Carlisle service.

 At the commencement of the COVID-19 UK lockdown, Wizz Air's revised schedule consolidated the Sibiu route at Luton Airport from when it re-started, cutting the route from Southend.
 In June 2020, Wizz Air cut Vilnius as a destination from Southend as well, leaving it with one route to Bucharest which had also since been suspended.